 The video streamer is as easy to use as it is to setup.
 Since your PC just sees it as another monitor, you need not worry about software incapability.
-Unless it's Blu-ray, you shouldn't have a problem playing back 99% of your media on your HDTV.
+Unless it's Blu-ray, you shouldn't have a problem playing back your media.

-Turning any old laptop into a wireless HTPC is a dream that many people have as it allows you get even more value from your laptop, without actually tying up the laptop when you are not watching TV.
-One such device which allows just that is the Diamond VStream; it is a wireless media streaming device which does not require specialized software to properly output you HD media from you laptop to a big screen TV.
+Turning any old laptop into a wireless HTPC is a dream that many people have as it allows you to get even more value from your laptop, without actually tying up the laptop when you are not watching TV.
+One such device which allows just that is the Diamond VStream; it is a wireless media streaming device that does not require specialized software to properly output your HD media from your laptop to a big-screen TV.
 More importantly, the streamer is powered by Certified Wireless USB, not WiFi nor WHDI.
 How does it work and how well?
-Let's find out.
+Let’s find out.

 Much as you will be impressed by the base station’s small footprint, you will be really impressed by the USB dongle which plugs into your PC or laptop.
 It is not only angled 90 degrees, it is also extremely thin compared to most wireless USB adapters and should not block adjacent ports.

 The only software you need to install on your system to get the Diamond VStream setup and working is one simple program, aptly named Wireless USB Manager.
-When you install this program, what you are also installing is the necessary software to setup the VStream to be seen as just another DisplayLink "monitor" - just one that happens to be wireless in nature.
+When you install this program, what you are also installing is the necessary software to set up the VStream to be seen as just another DisplayLink “monitor” – just one that happens to be wireless in nature.
 This really is going to make life simple for most people.
-All you need do install this program once, plug in the USB wireless adapter, and set your video output to the "second monitor".
-There's no need to mess around with specialized movie playing software, like the Veebam HD provides.
+All you need do install this program once, plug in the USB wireless adapter, and set your video output to the “second monitor”.
+There’s no need to mess around with specialized movie playing software.
 If you know how to plug in a second monitor to your laptop and use it to watch movies on, you will easy figure out how this device works.
 If you have ever used a DisplayLink product such as the IOGEAR HD video adapter, then you will be up and running with zero issues.

 The only thing you really need worry about is making sure you have a good and strong signal.
 This is easy to figure out, as the Wireless USB Manager program tells you exactly how good a signal it is getting from the base station.
 If you run into any interference issues, the advanced features tab will allow you to tweak the channel and other various items which should make for as best a reception as possible.
 In testing, none of this was needed as 28 feet line of sight distance resulted in full bars reception.